wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-1-to-2.md

 3. Reapply any tracked customizations you still need.
 Keep the WBS 2 files as the base rather than restoring the old files wholesale.

-4. Pull the new images and start Wikibase Suite.
+4. Pull the new images and start WBS.

    ```sh
    docker compose pull